stelligent/dromedary/README.md

 ## Core Demo Requirements

 Given a version-control repository, the bootstrapping and the application must be capable of launching from a single _CloudFormation_ command and a CloudFormation button click - assuming that an [EC2 Key Pair](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-prereq.html#create-a-key-pair) and [Route 53 Hosted Zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) has been configured.
-The demo should not be required to run from a local envrionment.
+The demo should not be required to run from a local environment.

 An application pipeline in CodePipeline must go from commit to production in less than 10 minutes.